 Afghanistan/Pakistan – single woman

 This young woman is a physician who was prohibited from practicing medicine following the Taliban takeover.
 Her life has been threatened many times and she has barely escaped efforts to kill her.
 This application has been expedited under the “Operation Afghan Safety” process.
-It ha been submitted to the Government and we are waiting sponsor approval and subsequent refugee determination by the Canadian Embassy Visa Office in Islamabad.
+Sponsor approval was obtained in February 2023.
+She has been found eligible to come to Canada and we are currently awaiting security and medical clearances, then travel to Canada.

 Cost of this sponsorship: $13,000